Derivation of the Variational Bayes Equations: Code Availability

 \section{Code Availability}

-The Python code for computing the 2-D CVM configurations, together with the corresponding entropy, enthalpy, and free energy values, will available from the author (as soon as the summary paper is published) on GitHub, and also on the author's website at www.aliannajmaren.com/patents-publications/.
+The initial Python code for computing the 2-D CVM configurations, together with the corresponding entropy, enthalpy, and free energy values, is available from the author in the \textit{ajmaren} GitHub repositories.
+See Maren (2018) \cite{AJMaren-TR2018-001v2-V-and-V} for the code verification and validation documentation.

+More recently, there has been an effort to transition the original Python code to an object-oriented Python code set.
+This object-oriented code is available at tje Themesis GitHub repository \cite{Themesis-GitHub}.
+This code is made available under the MIT License Agreement.
+Themesis has developed an extensive set of YouTube code walkthrough tutorials \cite{Themesis-CORTECON-YouTube-Playlist}.

-Those who want early (and very rough) code drafts may contact the author at: alianna@aliannajmaren.com.
-An alternative address is alianna.maren@northwestern.edu, although emails to this address tend to get lost in the swarm of student emails.
-Those who ``Opt-In'' at the author's website (www.aliannajmaren.com) will receive word when code is released, along with word on new experimental results with the 2-D cluster variation method.
+Those who ``Opt-In'' with Themesis (www.themesis.com/themesis/) will receive word when code is released, along with word on new experimental results with the 2-D cluster variation method.

-\section{Appendix: Fundamental thermodynamic concepts}
+\section{Appendix: Fundamental Thermodynamic Concepts}

 {A-\arabic{equation}} In various commentaries, researchers note that the term ``thermodynamic free energy,'' as used by Friston (op. cit.) does not really correspond to a a true thermodynamic free energy.
 Similarly, there is a difference in the enthalpy term, as computed and used in Friston's work (and in others using the variational Bayes method) and in the notion of enthalpy as it is found in statistical thermodynamics.